You have come to the decision with your healthcare provider to try an antidepressant

 not changed.
 Keep in close contact with your healthcare provider.

-Antidepressant medicine may cause your mouth to be dry.
-You can help this by taking
+Antidepressant medicine may make your mouth dry.
+You can help this by taking frequent

-frequent sips of water, sucking on hard candies, chewing on sugarless gum, and doing
+sips of water, sucking on hard candies, chewing on sugarless gum, and doing good routine

 Antidepressants can sometimes cause headaches.
 If you are not currently receiving